We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Another danger is drowning.
 In a collision, boat occupants can be thrown overboard.
 If someone cannot swim, doesn’t have a life jacket, or is too severely injured to stay afloat, they may not be able to tread water or swim to safety.

-When our lawyers are fighting for you, we’ll assess the injuries you or your loved one sustained.
+When Madia Law is fighting for you, we’ll assess the injuries you or your loved one sustained.
 The damages and losses of your injuries shouldn’t be left on you to handle alone.
-Your attorney will seek full and fair compensation for you.
+With Madia Law as your attorneys, we will seek full and fair compensation for you.

-As we look into the accident that harmed you, we’ll search for the cause of the collision.
+As we looks into the accident that harmed you, we’ll search for the cause of the collision.
 It’s possible one of the following common reasons are why your boating wreck happened:

 When negligence occurs, there are a number of accidents that can happen.
 In Minnesota, colliding with another watercraft was the most common non-fatal boating accident, with 26 incidents in 2020.